temperodave/developer-documentation/README.md

 Datafi currently supports the following datasources

+- CSV files
 - MySQL
 - Salesforce
 - PostgreSQL
 - Maria DB
 - AWS Aurora
 - MSSQL
-- Netsuite Cloud
+- Netsuite
 - Oracle DB
 - Snowflake
-- Microsoft Dynamics
+- Dynamics
-- CSV file

 And more are in the works!